TheAIMerchant/WeatherLounge/README.md

 The idea was to build an interactive and dynamic weather site, essentially 'gamifiying' weather.

 ## Features
-1. Weather recall - duh.
+1. Weather recall - duh
-2. 'Live' sky.
+2. 'Live' sky
-3. Interactive weather themes, including rain and snow.
+3. Interactive weather themes, including rain and snow
-4. Sound.
+4. Sound
-5. Interactive tools - and umbrella to block rain, a heater to melt 'frost' and a torch to light up the night sky.
+5. Interactive tools - and umbrella to block rain, a heater to melt 'frost' and a torch to light up the night sky

 ## Building Blocks
 1. HTML